gofiber/docs/api/app.md

 ## GetRoutes

-This method gets get all routes, when filterUse equal to true. it will filter the routes registered by the middleware.
+This method gets get all routes. when filterUse equal to true,it will filter the routes registered by the middleware.

 {% code title="Signature" %}
 ```go